lark-parser/lark/docs/recipes.md

 ## Adding a Progress Bar to Parsing with tqdm

 Parsing large files can take a long time, even with the `parser='lalr'` option.
 To make this process more user-friendly, it's useful to add a progress bar.
 One way to achieve this is to use the `InteractiveParser` to display each token as it is processed.
-In this example, we use [tqdm](https://github.com/tqdm/tqdm), but a similar approach should work with GUIs.
+In this example, we use [tqdm](https://github.com/tqdm/tqdm), but it should be easy to adapt to other kinds of progress bars.

 ```python
 from tqdm import tqdm